FatimaMashood/TALIS-2024-teacher-retention/README.md

   with stress, consistent with the primary result.

 ### Limitations
-Cross-sectional self-report: "Job harms mental health" is conceptually close to the outcome and partly mediates rather than confounds.

 Rotated-form subsamples reduce power for the job-design levers, so some null results may reflect limited power rather than true absence of effect.